 Revenue is recognized when the control of the electric scooters is transferred to the dealerships, retailers or customers.
-The transaction price of sales of electric scooters received in advance in most of the transactions is recognized as a contract liability at the time of the initial sales transaction and is released when control is transferred.
+The transaction price of sales of electric scooters, taking into account the effects of any variable considerations and considerations payable to customers, received in advance in most of the transactions is recognized as a contract liability at the time of the initial sales transaction and is released when control is transferred.
 Warranties associated with the sale of electric scooters cannot be purchased separately and serve as an assurance that the products sold comply with the agreed-upon specifications.
-Accordingly, the Company accounts for warranties in accordance with IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" (Note 15).
+Accordingly, the Company accounts for warranties in accordance with IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" (Note 16).